themejunkie/recent-posts-widget-extended/readme.txt

 Tags: recent posts, thumbnails, widget, widgets, sidebar, excerpt, transient api Requires at least: 3.3
 Tested up to: 3.5
-Stable tag: 0.3
+Stable tag: 0.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Provides recent posts widget with a more advanced settings.
+Provides custom, fleksible and advanced recent posts widget.
+Allows you to display them with thumbnails, post excerpt and more.

 == Description ==

-This plugin will enable a custom and advanced recent posts widget.
+This plugin will enable a custom, fleksible and advanced recent posts widget.
 Allows you to display a list of the most recent posts with thumbnail and excerpt also you can display it from all or a specific category.
 The recent posts widget extended uses [Transients API](http://codex.wordpress.org/Transients_API) for delivering cached to optimize your site performance when used the widget.

 = Features Include: =

 * Display thumbnails, with customizable size.
 * Display excerpt, with customizable length.
 * Display from all or a specific category.
+* Display post date.
 * Post type option.
+* Support `get_the_image` function.
-* Transients API
+* Transients API.

-= To Do: =
-* Display meta(author, comment, date)

 = Support: =
 Please open issue on [github issue](https://github.com/tokokoo/recent-posts-widget-extended/issues) for any support question and translation submission.

+= Infos: =
+Follow us on Twitter to keep up with the latest updates [@tokokoo](http://twitter.com/tokokoo)

 == Installation ==